 BIM stands for ‘Building Information Modelling’ or a ‘Building Information Model’.
 It is a rich digital model of a physical building.
 That model can be used by the design team to design the building, the construction team to model the construction of the building, and then by the building owner to manage the facility, throughout its life.

 As true innovators, SMET was the first company in Ireland’s construction industry sector to partner with the NBS National BIM Library.
-Businesses adopting BIM will have a key advantage when contracts are being agreed, leaving non-adopters suffering.
-The UK government has endorsed BIM whereby all new government sponsored construction projects must use BIM from 2016.
+Businesses adopting BIM will have a key advantage when contracts are being agreed upon, leaving non-adopters suffering.
+The UK government has endorsed BIM whereby all new government-sponsored construction projects must use BIM from 2016.
 This will ensure Smet Building Products Ltd remains at the forefront of innovation, streamlining and efficiency improvements in the construction industry.

 How do I test my screed for moisture?

 Moisture Testing by CM Tester (CM)

 The CM tester works according to the carbide method, using the destruction of calcium carbide in water.
 During this reaction, acetylene gas is formed which causes an increase in pressure in the vessel.
 From the measured pressure and the test portion of the material to be tested, the water content of the sample is read from a table or directly from the manometer.

 • A representative sample has to be taken from the dry Südanit Calcium Sulphate Screed floor.

 • This should cover the whole thickness of the floor material.
 For parquet, the sample is taken from the lower to middle area of the screed.

 • Before filling the vessel, the material has to be crushed and slightly milled.
 The larger pieces of mineral aggregates should be removed.
 By shaking the vessel well with inclusion of steel balls, the desired final crushing will be achieved.
 Use 100g of crushed screed (depending on the type of CM tester).